mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-ts/_index.md

 ---
 title: "Hello world in TypeScript"
-heading: "Create a wello world Mattermost App in TypeScript"
+heading: "Create a hello world Mattermost App in TypeScript"
 description: "This quick start guide will walk you through the basics of creating a hello world Mattermost App in TypeScript."
-weight: 20
+weight: 10
 aliases:
   - /integrate/apps/quick-start-js/
 ---